technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 1/Lab 1 - Creating and managing environments using Power Platform Admin Center_V1.1.docx.md

 # **Lab 1: Creating and managing environments using Power Platform Admin Center**

+**Objective**: In this lab, you'll learn how to control who can create and manage environments, enable or disable Administration mode in the Power Platform Admin Center, create a custom security role, and assign it to an administrative user.

 An environment is a space to store, manage, and share your organization's business data, apps, and flows.
 It also serves as a container to separate apps that may have different roles, security